pods-framework/pods/readme.txt

 * Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.16 - November 4th, 2013 =
-* Be on the look out for Pods 2.4, officially in development and in Beta soon!
-It will include our new Loop and Repeatable fields
 * Fixed: PodsMeta pod caching is now different between meta calls and the form methods, avoiding potential issues with functions used that call their own meta (TinyMCE)
 * Fixed: Properly add/drop column for table-based Pods when switching between a custom simple relationship and a normal relationship
 * Fixed: Session starting for memcache-based sessions and other tcp:// configs improved
 * Fixed: Media saving bug, where the custom fields were not saving when going to Media Library > Edit
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.15 - October 31st, 2013 =
 * Added: New 'calc_rows' option in Pods::find, this allows for SQL_CALC_FOUND_ROWS to be run selectively (default is off, since we run a separate count query on demand by default)